includeJS/includeJS/src/notes/js-hard-parts.md

 ## Closure (aka persistent lexical scope reference)

-What follows is a long explanation of what clousures are and how they work (and should they be called closures?):
+What follows is a long explanation of what closures are and how they work (and should they be called closures?):

 - When a function gets called, we create a live store of its data (local memory/variable environment/state).
 - When the function finishes executing, its local memory is deleted (except for the returned value).